kt1720/MyBudgeter/mybudgeter/database/README.md

 ### database module

-The database model contains our base class `Database` which is inherited by the `Transactions` and `Budget` classes.
+The database module contains our base class `Database` which is inherited by the `Transactions` and `Budget` classes.

 The `Database` class is initialized with optional `file_path` and `db` arguments. `db` should be a path to a database file.
 If this is provided, the class will make a connection to the database.
 If it is not provided a new database is created either in the `file_path` provided or by default in the current working directory.